260 Waymouth Street, Adelaide, South AustraliaSA 5000

 A bearded man sitting in front of a computer and holding a book.
 He is smiling at someone over his shoulder.

-"Two more chapters and I'll be qualified!"
+"Two more chapters and I'll be qualified to do root canals!"

 Where can you learn to become a bike mechanic?